 Our first full day in New Mexico was a pretty sweet cruise.
 We haven’t hit the desert yet, that’s for sure, but we are out of the mountains now.
 Gentle ridges through the forest was the predominant trail style of the day.
 Plenty of open views held my interest too though.
 Despite still feeling a little off physically and mentally, the day treated me well and has me excited for the days to come.

-After an awesome and peaceful night if sleep on our patch of snow in the woods, SpiceRack and I got hiking around 7:20am with the sun just barely piercing through the dense trees.
+After an awesome and peaceful night of sleep on our patch of snow in the woods, SpiceRack and I got hiking around 7:20am with the sun just barely piercing through the dense trees.
 We were soon off of the rough dirt road, back onto trail for a descent to a huge frozen meadow.
 I disturbed a small herd of elk on the way and I wanted to scream at them, “Run!
 Be afraid!
 There are people out here trying to kill you!”
+Not us hikers, of course, but hunters.
 They got the idea eventually, but probably just after getting a whiff of me.

 We cracked through some ice in the meadow to access a stream for water, but the day was warming up quickly.
 I stripped off my layers on the gradual climb to a grassy ridge that boasted huge views back into southern Colorado.
 The big mountains of the CDT were hidden over the horizon, but plenty of others shined and gleamed under coatings of snow across distant valleys and state lines.
 I sped along the flat ridge, thinking about the terrain change and wondering what was next.

 We pulled up for a relaxing break at a scenic overlook to eat the heavy food on our backs.
 Feeling warm sun on the soles of my feet, propped on my pack might have been the highlight of the day.